KasparEtter/ef1p/pages/email/email.md

 [RFC 5322](https://tools.ietf.org/html/rfc5322#section-3.6.2)
 differentiates between the author and the sender of a message.
-Usually, the person who writes the message is also the one who sends it.
+The person who writes the message is usually also the one who sends it.
-If the author and the sender are different, the sender should be provided in the `Sender` field.
+If the author and the sender are different, though, the sender should be provided in the `Sender` field.
 The standard also allows several addresses in the `From` field.
-If this is the case, the email has to include a `Sender` field with a single address.
+If this is the case, the email must include a `Sender` field with a single address.
 However, I'm not aware of any mail clients which support this.
 In practice, the addresses of the co-authors are simply added to the `Cc` field.
 Their contribution is made clear to the primary recipients by mentioning the names of all the authors at the end of the message.
 Remember that a sender can lie about their co-authors:
-Just because the address of a person is included in the `Cc` field doesn't mean that the email has been delivered to them and that they agree with the content of the message.
+The fact that a person's address is listed in the `Cc` field doesn't imply that the email has been delivered to them and that they agree with the content of the message.

 </details>